| Clinical Use|

 Symptomatic side effects of cobicistat include nausea, diarrhea, and fatigue.
 When given with atazanavir, it increases the likelihood of icterus.

 Cobicistat inhibits renal tubular secretion of creatinine and increases serum creatinine levels, resulting in a decrease in estimated glomerular filtration rate (GFR) without a true decline in GFR.(5) In Phase II and III studies, mean elevations in serum creatinine of approximately 0.14 mg/dL (and mean decreases in estimated GFR of approximately 14 mL/min) were observed in the first 2 weeks of treatment and remained stable to 48 weeks.(1,2,3,4,6) Cases of acute renal failure and Fanconi syndrome have been reported in patients given the fixed-dose combination elvitegravir/cobicistat/tenofovir/emtricitabine.(4,6) All study subjects also received tenofovir, an NRTI with known potential for renal toxicity; the relative roles of cobicistat, tenofovir, and other factors are not clear.
 Also, optimal clinical practices for distinguishing benign effects of cobicistat on creatinine (and estimated GFR) from true declines in renal function have not been established; monitoring of renal parameters is recommended.
 Cobicistat has not been well studied in individuals with CrCl <70 mL/min, and initiation in these persons is not recommended.
+Renal function should be assessed before treatment with cobicistat.

 It is important to assess patient motivation and discuss possible adverse effects and strategies for their management before treatment with cobicistat is initiated.